 All API methods are either a

 The API communicates over both HTTPS and plain HTTP using IPv4 and IPv6.

 We use appropriate HTTP status codes where possible to indicate the request status.

 Most requests require an API key for authentication.
 Authenticate by passing an

 api_key as part of the query string.

 This API is versioned with a simple prefix in the URL.
-The latest version is
+The current version is

 /v1/.
-We maintain "backwards-compatibility" by releasing breaking changes under a new version.
+We will maintain backwards-compatibility by releasing breaking changes under a new version.

 - Adding new properties to existing API responses